 Information on CRS and FATCA for Business Banking Customers Common Reporting Standard (CRS) and Foreign Account Tax Compliance Act (FATCA)

-We recommend you contact a professional and independent tax advisor to discuss your business tax situation, to help you understand the international regulations and ensure you comply with them.
+We recommend you contact a professional independent tax advisor to discuss your business tax situation, to help you understand the international regulations and ensure you comply with them.
 We do not offer tax advice and are unable to help you decide your tax status or guide you with filling in forms.
 We can however provide some general explanatory information which we have included below.

 What is the CRS?

-The CRS was approved by the Organisation for Economic Cooperation and Development (OECD) in 2014, and is a new single global standard on Automatic Exchange of Information (AEOI).
+The CRS was approved by the Organisation for Economic Cooperation and Development (OECD) in 2014, and is a single global standard on Automatic Exchange of Information (AEOI).
 The aim of CRS is to have a globally co-ordinated approach to the disclosure of financial account information in respect of individuals and organisations, in order to combat tax avoidance.
 The CRS imposes on all financial institutions in participating jurisdictions, duties of identification, classification and reporting of accounts held by reportable customers to its local country tax authorities.
 There will then be a reciprocal automated exchange of this information between tax authorities in participating jurisdictions.
 Section 891F of the Taxes Consolidation Act 1997 implements CRS into Irish Law.

 What is FATCA?

 The Foreign Account Tax Compliance Act (FATCA) is a piece of U.S. legislation.
 Its aim is to combat tax evasion by U.S. citizens and residents who hold assets off-shore by improving the exchange of information between the U.S. and foreign tax authorities.
 In December 2012, the Irish Government signed an agreement with the U.S. in relation to the implementation of FATCA in Ireland.
-The agreement provides for the automatic reporting and exchange of information on an annual basis in relation to Financial Accounts held in Irish Financial Institutions by U.S. persons, and the reciprocal exchange of information regarding U.S. Financial Accounts held by Irish residents.
+The agreement provides for the automatic reporting and exchange of information on an annual basis in relation to Financial Accounts held in Irish Financial Institutions, either directly or indirectly by U.S. persons, and the reciprocal exchange of information regarding U.S. Financial Accounts held by Irish residents.
 Section 891E of the Taxes Consolidation Act 1997 implements FATCA into Irish Law.

 What is the impact of FATCA and CRS on You?

-Under the CRS and FATCA, we are required to undertake certain identification and due diligence on our customers.
+Under the CRS and FATCA, we are required to undertake certain identification and due diligence on our existing customers.
 We may contact customers requesting that they complete a CRS and FATCA Self-Certification form.
 If the customer does not provide us with a completed Self-Certification we may be required under law to provide some of your details to the Irish Revenue as someone who has not replied.
 Providing a completed Self-Certification form will help us to decide if we need to share your information or take you out of scope of reporting.